polymerdao/monomer/docs/docs/learn/deposits.md

 For each rollup block, all deposit transactions sourced from the L1 are batched into a single `MsgApplyL1Txs` message, which in turn is bundled into a single `cometbft` style transaction and cached in the engine.
 The engine now awaits the `op-node`'s request to finalize a block.
 When that request comes:

-5. the cached trasnaction is passed to Monomer's `builder.Build()`, which encapsulates the Cosmos-SDK appchain.
-In accordace with the OP stack spec, the trasnaction that packs the `MsgApplyL1Txs` message is the first transaction in each L2 block.
+5. the cached transaction is passed to Monomer's `builder.Build()`, which encapsulates the Cosmos-SDK appchain.
+In accordance with the OP stack spec, the transaction that packs the `MsgApplyL1Txs` message is the first transaction in each L2 block.

 ## The Cosmos-SDK Appchain